Lissy93/dashy/docs/widgets.md

 ---

-### Widget Styling

-Like elsewhere in Dashy, all colours can be easily modified with CSS variables.

-Widgets use the following color variables, which can be overridden if desired:
-- `--widget-text-color` - Text color, defaults to `--primary`
-- `--widget-background-color` - Background color, defaults to `--background-darker`
-- `--widget-accent-color` - Accent color, defaults to `--background`

-For more info on how to apply custom variables, see the [Theming Docs](/docs/theming.md#setting-custom-css-in-the-ui)

----

 ### Proxying Requests

 If a widget fails to make a data request, and the console shows a CORS error, this means the server is blocking client-side requests.